dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Addressing (ILA) and Hybrid Information-Centric Networking (hICN) are introduced and their use as replacement of GTP for N9 is further described.

-Meanwhile, analysis work for clarifying the specifications of GTP-U as the current mobile user plane protocol and the architectural requirements of the 5G system is proceeded in {{I-D.hmm-dmm-5g-uplane-analysis}}.
+Analysis work for clarifying the specifications of GTP-U as the current mobile user plane protocol and the architectural requirements of the 5G system is proceeded in {{I-D.hmm-dmm-5g-uplane-analysis}}.
 That provides observations of GTP-U, the architectural requirements for UP protocol, and some evaluation criteria based on the requirements.

+Optimization of the user plane can be in one more more of the following:
+- reduction/elimination of encapsulation;
+- use of native routing mechanisms;
+- efficient forwarding during, and in between mobility events
+- support of anchor-less mobility management and offloading of local traffic;
+- reduction of session state and signaling associated with mobility management;
+- convergence towards a flatter architecture, consistent with other mobility proposals.

 ## Scope of 3GPP Study Items